lzhenn/lzhenn.github.io/_posts/2019-01-10-netcdf-sizeof-off_t.md

 The configure utility passed after source the bashrc.
 It seems to be a bug of the configure utility in NetCDF-fortran lib to locate the C lib.

+The model was successfully ported after we re-built every lib with the identical compiler.

 **Updated 2019-01-10**